-Police: U of Denver player smelled of alcohol after crash
+Nuggets star Porter Jr.’s brother arrested after fatal crash

 “This is a tragic and heartbreaking situation, and our deepest sympathies are with those involved in the accident, their families, and friends.
 All the resources of our campus and broader community, including counseling services, are available to any DU community member in need of assistance 24/7,” it said.

-Coban Porter, 6-foot-4 guard, signed with the Denver Pioneers in 2021 after spending the previous season with Link Year Prep in Branson, Missouri.
+Coban Porter, a 6-foot-4 guard, signed with the Denver Pioneers in 2021 after spending the previous season with Link Year Prep in Branson, Missouri.